containers/buildah/docs/buildah-config.md

 Add a value (e.g. env=*value*) to the environment for containers based on any images which will be built using the specified container.
 Can be used multiple times.
 If *env* has a trailing `-`, then the *env* is removed from the config.
+If the *env* is set to "-" then all environment variables are removed from the config.

 **--healthcheck** *command*